-This research demonstrates the current state of CE in TC industry, challenges and opportunities, and strategies, resources and action plans for implementing CE.
-The TC industry contributes to economic growth but affects the environment negatively due to its efficiencyfocused value chain, which emphasises on economic performance over environmental and social performances.
-However, our findings indicate that the CE has the potency to deliver sustainability in micro (enterprises), meso (regions) and macro (national) levels for the TC industry.
+This research demonstrates the current state of the circular economy in the TC industry, challenges and opportunities, and strategies, resources and action plans for implementing CE.
+The TC industry contributes to economic growth but affects the environment negatively due to its efficiency focused value chain, which emphasises economic performance over environmental and social.
+However, our findings indicate that the CE has the potency to deliver sustainability in micro (enterprises), meso (regions), and macro (national) levels for the TC industry.

-Analysing data gathered from 114 TC firms from three countries (Bangladesh, India and Vietnam), we find that recover is the only CE field of action that positively contributes to all the three sustainability performances, indicating the pressing need for the reduction of TC waste and increasing reuse and recycle.
-However, the other four CE fields of action (take, make, distribute and use) contribute to at least two out of three sustainability performances (i.e., take-economic and environmental; make and distribute-economic and social; use-social and environmental).
+Analysing data gathered from 114 TC firms from three countries (Bangladesh, India and Vietnam), we find that recover is the only CE field of action that positively contributes to all three sustainability performances, indicating the pressing need for the reduction of TC waste and increasing reuse and recycling.
+However, the other four CE fields of action (take, make, distribute, and use) contribute to at least two out of three sustainability performances (i.e. take -economic and environmental; make and distribute -economic and social; use- social and environmental).
 Our multi-country study also highlights that the CE contribution to sustainability performance varies with the firm sizes (employee number) and type of products.
-Additionally, effectiveness of CE implementation is likely to depend on current economic sustainability, product type, compliance, geographic location and company size.
+Additionally, the effectiveness of CE implementation is likely to depend on current economic sustainability, product type, compliance, geographic location and company size (Wijethilake, 2017).

-Our qualitative data and focus group derive strategies, action plans and resources that are required to implement CE within the TC industry.
-The processes for adopting CE is an integrated approach across the value chain that include global TC retailers, manufacturers, suppliers and end customers.
+Our qualitative data and focus group derive strategies, action plans, and resources that are required to implement CE within the TC industry.
+The process for adopting CE is an integrated approach across the value chain that includes global TC retailers, manufacturers, suppliers and end customers.
 Besides, investment and promotion of the training, educational facilities, technology and processes that positively affect social and environmental aspects beyond efficiency is necessary.
 Knowledge sharing by the buyers can also make a significant impact in this case.
 However, the cost of such training programmes can be a challenge for smaller manufacturers and suppliers.
-Therefore, government, charities, NGOs and development institutions (e.g., World Bank, UN and ILO) can collaborate to facilitate such programmes.
-The TC manufacturing firms will be able to increase their sustainability by reducing employee turnover and workplace accident and increasing CSR investment, employee well-being, eco-design, lean practices, renewable energy adoption, logistic optimisation and carbon offsetting drawing (Dey, Malesios, De, Budhwar, et al., 2020; Liu et al., 2017).
+Therefore, the government, charities, NGOs, and development institutions (e.g., the World Bank, UN, and ILO) can collaborate to facilitate such programmes.
+The TC manufacturing firms will be able to increase their sustainability by reducing employee turnover and workplace accidents, and increasing CSR investment, employee wellbeing, eco-design, lean practices, renewable energy adoption, logistic optimisation and carbon offsetting drawing (Dey et al., 2020; Liu et al., 2017).

-This study provides valuable empirical evidence on the positive linkages between the adoption of the CE fields of action and TC industry's sustainability performance.
-The conceptual framework (see Figure 2) and the questionnaire (Appendix A) act as diagnostic tools for the TC manufacturing firms to assess the circularity of their supply chain, identify challenges and opportunities and suggest action plan for improvement.
-This enables effective decision-making process for CE implementation for individual TC firms, trade bodies and policymakers.
-The findings also support to enhance the sustainability performance of TC manufacturers in any geographical location.
+This study provides valuable empirical evidence on the positive linkages between the adoption of the CE fields of action and the TC industry's sustainability performance.
+The conceptual framework (see Figure 2) and the questionnaire (Appendix 1) act as a diagnostic tool for the TC manufacturing firms to assess the circularity of their supply chain, identify challenges and opportunities, and suggest an action plan for improvement.
+This enables an effective decision-making process for CE implementation for individual TC firms, trade bodies and policymakers.
+The findings also support enhancing the sustainability performance of TC manufacturers in any geographical location.